opulo-inc/docs/docs/semi-assembly-4-0/electronics/index.md

     ![alt text](img/IMG_3020.JPG)
     ![alt text](img/IMG_3021.JPG)

-1. Bolt the head in place using am M5x16mm socket head bolt.
+1. Bolt the head in place using an M5x16mm socket head bolt.
 Double check that this print is flush with the back side of the machine's head.

     ![alt text](img/IMG_3024.JPG)